 Online vs. offline sales psychology

 The tactics that supermarkets apply to lure customers into their stores and influence their buying once inside are relatively well known.
-For example, products may be arranged depending on customer age or average height.
+For example, you may arrange products depending on customer age or average height.
 Regular aisle changes cause people to discover new products, while the choice of music at different times of the day can influence mood.
 Smells such as baking bread or artificial aromas can make the customer feel hungry or happy or alert.

 All of these techniques exist in physical stores, but many of them can be translated to e-commerce stores.
 These common sales psychology tactics include: